pavanjava/spark-coin/README.md

 # spark-coin
-- In this branch we will learn how to mine and grant reward for a miner and placing transactions
+- In this branch we will learn how to sign and secure the wallet to spend the coins which only belong to ours.